Philly Fed factory index edges higher in December

-NEW YORK (Reuters) - Growth in factory activity in the U.S. mid-Atlantic region rose slightly in December following a sharp slowing in November, a regional Federal Reserve gauge released on Thursday showed.
+NEW YORK, Dec 19 (Reuters) - Growth in factory activity in the U.S. mid-Atlantic region rose slightly in December following a sharp slowing in November, a regional Federal Reserve gauge released on Thursday showed.

 The Philadelphia Federal Reserve Bank said its business activity index stood at 7.0 points in the latest month from 6.5 in November, which was the lowest level since May.
 The December reading fell short of the median forecast of 10.0 among economists polled by Reuters.